 Research at Center for Evolutionary Hologenomics

-The aim of the Center is to develop new and improved methods to study the entire molecular landscape between host and microbiome.
+Applying a novel hologenomic approach the Center for Evolutionary Hologenomics develops new and improved methods to study the entire molecular landscape between host and microbiome as one to understand how they shape evolution.
 The Center is directed by Professor Tom Gilbert.

 Microbes are no longer considered passive passengers but active crew, who can affect and even condition phenotype in complex organisms whether plants, invertebrates or vertebrates.
 Traditionally, the two parties are studied independently, but the new ‘hologenomic’ approach jointly analyses the interconnection between host genomes and microbial metagenomes, and their combined functions.